Curated OER

 Looking and Learning in the Art Museum

 Reflect on the art your class can view at a museum.
-For this art history lesson, young scholars draw six elements of art.
+For this art history lesson, students draw six elements of art.
 They discuss original art versus reproduction artwork and write about their thoughts of a museum.
-It would be...
+It would be wonderful...

 Curated OER